icehacker/Ghost_ESP/README.md

 ## Legal Disclaimer

 Ghost ESP is intended solely for educational and ethical security research.
 Unauthorized or malicious use is illegal.
-Always obtain proper permissions before conducting any network tests.
+Be sure to familiarize your local laws, and always obtain proper permissions before conducting any network tests.

 ---